Porfirio Díaz: Administration, 1884–1896

-Although there was factionalism in the ruling group and in some regions, Díaz suppressed the formation of opposition parties.
+Although there was factionalism in the ruling group and some regions, Díaz suppressed the formation of opposition parties.
 Díaz dissolved all local authorities and all aspects of federalism that once existed.
 Not long after he became president, the governors of all federal states in Mexico answered directly to him.
 Those who held high positions of power, such as members of the legislature, were almost entirely his closest and most loyal friends.
 Congress was a rubber stamp for his policy plans and they were compliant in amending the 1857 Constitution to allow his re-election and extension of the presidential term.
 In his quest for political control, Díaz suppressed the press and controlled the court system.
 Díaz could intervene in political matters that threatened political stability, such as in the conflict in the northern Mexican state of Coahuila, placing José María Garza Galan in the governorship, undercutting wealthy estate owner Evaristo Madero, grandfather of Francisco I. Madero, who would challenge Díaz in the 1910 election.
 In another case, Díaz placed General Bernardo Reyes in the governorship of the state of Nuevo León, displacing existing political elites.

 A key supporter of Díaz was former Lerdista Manuel Romero Rubio.
 According to historian Friedrich Katz, "Romero Rubio was in many respects the architect of the Porfirian state."
 The relationship between the two was cemented when Díaz married Romero Rubio's young daughter, Carmen.
 Romero Rubio and his supporters did not oppose the amendment to the Constitution to allow Díaz's initial re-election and then indefinite re-election.
 One of Romero Rubio's protégés was José Yves Limantour, who became the main financial adviser to the regime, stabilizing the country's public finances.
 Limantour's political network was dubbed the Científicos, "the scientists", for their approach to governance.
 They sought reforms, such as decreasing corruption and increasing uniform application of laws.
 Díaz opposed any significant reform and continued to appoint governors and legislators and control the judiciary.